-Saturday, January 11, 2020 (All day)
+Saturday, January 08, 2022 (All day)

-The 15th annual Esopus Bend Nature Preserve Winter Bird Count (WBC) will be conducted on Saturday, January 11, 2020.
+The 17th annual Esopus Bend Nature Preserve Winter Bird Count (WBC) will be conducted on Saturday, January 08, 2022.
 Participants will census wintering birds throughout the 160-acre Nature Preserve, recording numbers of individuals and species diversity.
 WBC results will become part of the Preserve’s biodiversity database and will help provide future guidance for land management and stewardship decisions.

 The WBC is a great way for birders and nature enthusiasts to start off the New Year and contribute to our knowledge of the wintering bird population inhabiting Esopus Bend Nature Preserve.
 Additional field observers are always welcome, and full day participation is not required, but you should be prepared to invest several hours out in the field under cold winter conditions.

-Please contact Steve Chorvas (firstname.lastname@example.org or 845-246-5900) to register, or for additional information, no later than 12:00 noon, Friday, January 10th.
+Pre-registration is required.
+Please contact Steve Chorvas (firstname.lastname@example.org or 845-246-5900) to register, or for additional information, no later than Thursday, January 6th.
 For additional information about upcoming ECC Environmental Education Nature Walks and Paddles, please visit www.esopuscreekconservancy.org.